 With an in-water marine mammal permit, up to 3 permit members can be in the water simultaneously with any animals that we find along the coast.
 Dolphins?
 False-killer whales?
 Pilot whales?
 They're all fair game (we saw all of these, and more in March 2017).
-For 8 hours a day, I've chartered Mega Bite, which is captained by one of Dominica's most experienced captains, Curt Benoit, and guided by Images Dominica's Arun "Izzy" Madisetti.
+For 8 hours a day, we'll be on a privately-chartered boat, run by one of Dominica's most experienced captains, and assisted by Images Dominica's Arun "Izzy" Madisetti.
 If we don't find whales one day, we can take a leisurely cruise along the coastal villages, stop at some shallow reefs to snorkel, or visit some FADs (Fish Aggregating Devices) for interesting photo opportunities.
 The boat is ours, and we can do what we want with it, within reason.

-I will have 2-4 permits available tentatively over the entire month of April 2018, each of which can technically be submitted with a maximum of 8 names (including me).
+I have 3 permits available between March-April 2018, each of which can technically be submitted with a maximum of 8 names (including me).
 However, having 8 people on the boat is too many, in my opinion, so I'm keeping the number of guests on the boat down to 4-5 (excluding me/crew).
 This gives each guest more in-water time with the animals and keeps the boat clutter-free.

 Payments and Cancellations